GandhiCloudLab/websphere/02-more-installation-full/readme.md

 ## 2. Objective

-The objective of this document is to explain the steps to deploy the following WAS ND along with MoRE.
-Here we are going to install only the Cell, Node and Profiles, not the Servers and applications.
+The objective of this document is to explain the steps involved in deploying the following WAS ND architecture along with MoRE.

 <img src="images/img-arch.png">